xilabao/lkp-tests/job-scripts/readme.md

 ## Run job with attached monitor.sh and replace "sleep 10" to your own benchmark commands
 ```
-# option "-s" could set the test suite name, and you could use "-o" to specify the result root directory
+# option "-s" could set the test name, and you could use "-o" to specify the result root directory

 # job-scripts/monitor doesn't contain perf
 [root@localhost lkp-tests]# lkp run-monitor -s sleep_10 job-scripts/monitor -- sleep 10